How to Deal With Conflict in Project Teams

 2. Smooth/Accommodate Conflict Management

-Approach the problem by focusing on areas of agreement rather than differences and look for underlying causes.
+Approach the problem by focusing on areas of agreement rather than differences and look for underlying causes of conflict.
 Persevere with building strong team relationships to help reduce future conflicts.

 3. Compromise/Reconcile Conflict Management